samanth-777/healthcare-claims-denial-analysis/README.md

 ## Project Overview

-Riverside Health System, a regional nonprofit health network in Milwaukee, WI submitting ~680,000 claims annually, engaged a Business Analyst to investigate a claim denial rate spike from 8.2% to 11.7% over three quarters — representing an estimated $2.1M in incremental annual revenue exposure above baseline.
+Riverside Health System, a regional nonprofit health network in Milwaukee, WI submitting ~680,000 claims annually, engaged a Business Analyst to investigate a claim denial rate spike from 8.2% to 11.7% over three quarters, representing an estimated $2.1M in incremental annual revenue exposure above baseline.

 The audit focused on the top three denial reason codes by volume (CO-4, CO-16, PR-96), which together accounted for 71% of all denials.
 Root causes were traced across three workflows: patient registration and insurance verification, medical coding and modifier application, and payer configuration management.

 **Note:** This is a simulated engagement.
 All stakeholders, clinic names, and organizational details are fictional and constructed for portfolio demonstration purposes.
-Claim-level data was generated synthetically and calibrated to real CMS and industry benchmarks — see Data Sources below.
+Claim-level data was generated synthetically and calibrated to real CMS and industry benchmarks. see Data Sources below.

 ---